tcostain98/p4bookingwise/README.md

 **Anything more?**

 Yes!
 We'd strongly encourage you to look at the source code of the `uptime.sh` file so that you know what it's doing.
-As future software developers, it will be great practice to see how these shell scripts work.
+As future software developers, it wil l be great practice to see how these shell scripts work.

 ---